A Geometric Classification of the Holomorphic Vertex Operator Algebras of Central Charge 24: Holomorphic s of Central Charge 24

 for all $a,b\in V_1$, $m,n\in\Z$.
 Comparing this with the definition above we see that for a simple Lie subalgebra $\g$ of $V_1$ the map $a\otimes t^n\mapsto a_n$ for $a\in\g$ and $n\in\Z$ defines a representation of $\hat\g$ on $V$ of some level $k_\g\in\C$ with $\langle\cdot,\cdot\rangle|_\g=k_\g(\cdot,\cdot)$.

 Suppose that $V$ is \strat{}.
 Then it is shown in \cite{DM04b} that the Lie algebra $V_1$ is reductive, i.e.\ a direct sum of a semisimple and an abelian Lie algebra.
-Moreover, Theorem~3.1 in \cite{DM06b} states that for a simple Lie subalgebra $\g$ of $V_1$ the restriction of $\langle\cdot,\cdot\rangle$ to $\g$ is non-degenerate, the level $k_\g$ is a positive integer, the \vosa{} of $V$ generated by $\g$ is isomorphic to $L_{\hat\g}(k_\g,0)$ and $V$ is an integrable $\hat\g$-module.
+Moreover, it is stated in \cite{DM06b} that for a simple Lie subalgebra $\g$ of $V_1$ the restriction of $\langle\cdot,\cdot\rangle$ to $\g$ is non-degenerate, the level $k_\g$ is a positive integer, the \vosa{} of $V$ generated by $\g$ is isomorphic to $L_{\hat\g}(k_\g,0)$ and $V$ is an integrable $\hat\g$-module.

 Assume in addition that $V$ is holomorphic and of central charge $24$.
 Then the Lie algebra $V_1$ is zero, abelian of dimension $24$ or semisimple of rank at most $24$ \cite{DM04}.
 If the Lie algebra $V_1$ is semisimple, then it decomposes into a direct sum